 1998, July 11

-Virginia named William and Mary Chancellor Margaret, The Lady Thatcher, an honorary citizen of the Commonwealth of Virginia, only the third person in Virginia's history to receive such an honor.
+Virginia named William & Mary Chancellor Margaret, The Lady Thatcher, an honorary citizen of the Commonwealth of Virginia, only the third person in Virginia's history to receive such an honor.

 1998, November 24

-T. C. Clarke '22 bequeathed $13.5 million of his estate to the College, the largest cash bequest in the history of William and Mary.
+T. C. Clarke '22 bequeathed $13.5 million of his estate to William & Mary, the largest cash bequest in the history of W&M.

 1998, December 24-25